 But what is a hero without a powerful opponent?
 This is where the feared Tai Lung comes into play.
 We have to stop a bit upon this character’s background story.
 He was once the favorite apprentice of Shifu, he had great skills and they both had high confidence regarding Tai Lung becoming the Dragon Warrior.
 But when Oogway had a different opinion – because he saw the evil in Tai Lung – the apprentice turned against his master and became an enemy that had to be held in prison for everyone’s safety.
 Again, this is an attitude we encounter in our everyday lives.
-Escaping prison, Tai Lung is after what he always desired, the Dragon Scroll, that is said to give great power to the owner.
+Escaping prison, Tai Lung is after what he always desired, the Dragon Scroll, which is said to give great power to the owner.
 The idea of artifacts is present in the movie as a symbol of legacy.

 The news of Tai Lung being free activates the desire in the Furious Five of fulfilling their own destinies and try to defeat him, as they have been trained especially for that.
 However, it is not our task to fulfill someone else’s destiny, we have our own paths in life and therefore it is highly possible that we would not succeed when trying to act as something/somebody that we are not.
 This is what makes the Furious Five fail when they try to assume the Dragon Warrior’s role and fight Tai Lung.

 They are sent back to Shifu as proof of Tai Lung’s power.
 This is the time that Shifu considers it is proper for Po to receive the power granted by the Dragon Scroll.
 But surprise, the scroll contains nothing at all, no text, no message.
 This is another critical moment when they all decide that Tai Lung is too powerful and that the panda is not capable of confronting him, especially now, when no extra power is granted by the scroll.
 So Shifu decides to fight Tai Lung and try to destroy his creation, while the others should escort the villagers to safety.